Eoin Toal: International career

 Toal first played international football with the Northern Ireland under-15 team.
 He later played three times for the under-17 team in 2015, three times for the under-19 team in 2017, and 13 times for the under-21 team between 2019 and 2020.
 He scored one goal during this time, on 7 October 2017 in a 7–1 defeat against Germany under-19.
 He captained the under-21 team on multiple occasions.

 On 7 March 2023, he received his first call-up to the Northern Irish senior national team by manager Michael O'Neill, for the UEFA Euro 2024 qualifying matches against San Marino and Finland.
+His debut came seven months later on 17 October when he started in a 1–0 qualifier defeat against Slovenia.